-In recent years, the introduction of new types of pedestrian crossing — particularly the controversial puffin, which detects the presence of people and vehicles to calculate the right crossing time - has been the cause of much public debate.
+In recent years, the introduction of new types of pedestrian crossing — particularly the Puffin, which detects the presence of people and vehicles to calculate the right crossing time and which has confused some users — has been the cause of some debate among highway engineers about the best way to help people cross.
 But concern over how to get people over the road has been a source of discussion since the motor car first started to jostle Britain's pedestrians for roadspace.
 Has anything really changed?

-You will need the Macromedia Flash plugin to use certain elements of this section.
+You will need the Adobe Flash plugin to use certain elements of this section.
 It is available as a free download from Adobe.

 - Black and white

 With thanks to Stephen Hartley for suggesting the "Controlled Traffic Areas" as a topic for research.
 Thanks also to Martin for corrections to this section.